Plan your vaccine:

-We are pleased to announce that HUHS will hold COVID vaccine clinics beginning on Friday, May 7 from 10:00 a.m. to 3:00 p.m., at the Murr Center.
+We are pleased to announce that HUHS will hold COVID vaccine clinics on a weekly basis at HUHS (75 Mount Auburn Street, Cambridge).
 Vaccine appointments are open to all students, staff, faculty, researchers, and HUHS patients and can be scheduled through the HUHS patient portal with your Harvard Key.
 Additional information including instructions on how to schedule an appointment, dates and times for future vaccine clinics, and FAQs can be found on the HUHS vaccine webpage.

-As announced on May 5, to reach the high levels of vaccination needed to protect our community, Harvard will require COVID vaccination for all students who will be on campus this fall.
-Read the full message (5/5/21) on the vaccine requirement and planning for the Harvard community.
+As announced on May 28, to reach the high levels of vaccination needed to protect our community, Harvard will require COVID vaccination for all Harvard community members who will have an on-campus presence this fall.
+Read the full message (5/28/21) on the vaccine requirement and planning for the Harvard community.